mygamedevtools/scene-loader/README.md

 _*Installed via UPM or OpenUPM.
 Check the [package documentation](https://github.com/Cysharp/UniTask) for more details._

-Overview
----

-### TL;DR

-* Simplify scene loading with [Unity Addressables](https://docs.unity3d.com/Manual/com.unity.addressables.html) or standard Unity Scenes.
-* Ability to **transition** between scenes.
-* Batch scene operations: load, unload, or transition to **multiple scenes**.
+[_[back to top]_](#advanced-scene-manager)

-### Description
+## Description

-Loading scenes in Unity is very simple, mostly, but when you start to deal with other systems such as [Unity Addressables](https://docs.unity3d.com/Manual/com.unity.addressables.html), it can get a little messy.
+Loading scenes in Unity is very simple, mostly, but when you start to deal with other systems such as [Unity Addressables](https://docs.unity3d.com/Manual/com.unity.addressables.html), it can get messy.
 Also, there are some common scene load scenarios that you'd usually reimplement in every project, like scene transitions.

 In this package, you'll have the possibility to standardize the scene loading process between the standard **Unity Scene Manager** and **Addressables**, while still being able to choose how to await (if you want) the operations, be it Coroutines, standard Async (through ValueTasks) or [UniTask](https://github.com/Cysharp/UniTask).

 Aside from the ordinary **Load** and **Unload** actions, the Scene Loading tools introduce the **Transition** as a new standard to control transitions between scenes with an optional intermediate "loading scene" in between.
 Also, starting from version `2.2` you can **Load**, **Unload**, and **Transition** to **multiple scenes** in parallel!

-> [!NOTE]
-> You don't need to understand what **Addressables** or **UniTask** do to use this package.
-There are scene loaders that only rely on basic Unity Engine functionalities.
+[_[back to top]_](#advanced-scene-manager)

-Usage
+## Usage
----

 Loading scenes with this package implies that the scenes **will always be loaded as Additive**.
 That is simply because there is no advantage in loading scenes in the **Single** load scene mode when you expect to work with multiple scenes.